harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/sdq-vs-rcads.md

 ## SDQ vs RCADS: A Comparative Analysis Using Harmony

-Behavioural research often requires psychometric evaluations utilizing different instruments.
+Behavioural research often requires psychometric evaluations using different instruments.
 Such is the case with Strengths and Difficulties Questionnaire (SDQ) and the Revised Children's Anxiety and Depression Scale (RCADS).
 Comparing the SDQ to the RCADS can offer essential insights into children's emotional and mental health.
 However, manually conducting such comparisons can be a daunting task.

 ## Compare the items in SDQ and RCADS